 The advantages and disadvantages of franchising are many.
 A franchise is a major decision for a business to make.

 For example, they will provide the brand: the trademarks, designs and marketing materials as well as project management, buying and operational support.
-The franchisee uses those building blocks in exchange for the risk in the business: they rent the premises, pay their staff and so on.
+The franchise uses those building blocks in exchange for the risk in the business: they rent the premises, pay their staff and so on.

 Franchises are often found in the food industry, such as big brands like KFC.
 But the franchise model can also extend into the fashion industry.
 A good example of a successful franchise is Tommy Hilfiger – a third of their 1,000 stores are run by franchise partners.
 In their own words, the Tommy Hilfiger franchise “merges global brand management with local retail excellence.”
 Another successful example is Gap.
-Gap don’t franchise in their major markets like the US and UK where they have company-owned stores, but they do franchise in other countries as a way to enter the market.
+Gap doesn’t franchise in their major markets like the US and UK where they have company-owned stores, but they do franchise in other countries as a way to enter the market.

 Let’s look into the advantages and disadvantages of franchising: